How to Write Website Copy That SELLS: Guide for Founders

 For example, the top section of your home page and your social media bios should be extremely similar.

-Some website copy examples
+Some website copy examples to help you write yours

 It’s easier to learn how to write website copy when you see it in action.